 Is peanut butter good for you?
 Or should you only eat it in moderation?

-Peanut butter is convenient, filling, high in protein and fat, and very popular — the average American eats around four pounds of peanut butter every year[*].
-But while this snack’s macros are perfect for a ketogenic diet, you may not want to have it every day.
-There are a few hidden downsides to peanut butter that make it best to eat in moderation.
+Peanut butter is convenient, filling, high in protein and fat, and very popular.
+In fact, the average American eats around four pounds of peanut butter every year[*].

 Here’s a look at the positive and negative aspects of peanut butter, what to check when you’re reading a peanut butter label, and a few high-quality peanut butter alternatives that you may want to use if you’re allergic or sensitive to peanuts.

-In some ways, peanut butter is quite healthy.
+In many ways, peanut butter is quite healthy.

 One serving of peanut butter contains 8 grams of protein, 4 grams of net carbs, 16 grams of fat, and about 180 calories[*].